po1sigala/live/02-Lesson-Plans/Weekday/17-Week_CS/README.md

 In the next unit, we will return to the back end and learn about NoSQL databases.
 We will learn about the features of a non-relational database and how it compares to a relational database.
 Finally, we will explore why we might use NoSQL for an application.

+Be sure to have MongoDB installed on your machine before class.
+Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB on your machine.
+Also, make sure students have it installed prior to coming to class.

 ## Helpful Links

 This section contains links to this unit's lesson plans, homework, slide decks, algorithms, and resources.